spatialos/gdk-for-unity/docs/content/authority.md

 ### What happens when a SpatialOS entity enters a worker instance's view

-> This section is just to tell you how the system works: all of this is handled automatically by the SpatialOS GDK for Unity, and you don't need to do anything to ensure that authority is correctly registered in authority tags.
+> This section is just to tell you how the system works: all of this is handled automatically by the GDK, and you don't need to do anything to ensure that authority is correctly registered in authority tags.

-When a SpatialOS entity enters the worker instance's view, the SpatialOS GDK for Unity:
+When a SpatialOS entity enters the worker instance's view, the GDK:

 - creates an ECS entity to correspond to that SpatialOS entity
 - for each SpatialOS component `T` on the SpatialOS entity: